 Professional terminology gets in the way not only of communicating, but also collaborating.

 When colleagues do not understand what you are saying – in its entirety – they do not understand the full implications of what you can do with them.
 And for them.
 As a result, the most important person in the room is not the individual making the presentation.
 The most important person in the room is the individual who does not understand.
 Because that individual, and their strategic initiatives, may hold the key to your professional trajectory.

 Today, pay attention to whether, or not your use of professional terminology gets in your own way, professionally.
 And observe whether your colleagues are having the same issue.

 Then, take the next steps towards bridging the cross-discipline, cross-educational communications abyss.

 - Contact me to speak at your next corporate or association event!

-Babette Ten Haken‘s One Millimeter Mindset™ Storytelling for STEM Professionals and Left Brain Thinkers speaking programs are created for organizations and associations who want to catalyze stakeholder success and customer retention.
+Babette Ten Haken‘s One Millimeter Mindset™ speaking programs and workshops are created for organizations and associations who want to catalyze stakeholder success and customer retention.
 There is no better way than storytelling to bridge communication disconnects between professional disciplines, pay grades and levels of education.
 Her programs are forged from her own background as a STEM professional in clinical research, new product development, market research and sales.
 Find out more right here.
-Babette is a member of SME, ASQ, SHRM and the National Speakers Association.
+Babette is a member of ASQ, SHRM, PMI, and the National Speakers Association.
 Her playbook of communication hacks, Do YOU Mean Business? is available on Amazon.com.
-Babette’s speaker profile is on the espeakers platform.
 Contact her here.
+Image source: Adobe Stock.